apache/metron/metron-analytics/metron-profiler-spark/README.md

 The portion of a profile produced by the Batch Profiler should be indistinguishable from the portion created by the Streaming Profiler.
 Consumers of the profile should not care how the profile was generated.
 Using the Streaming Profiler together with the Batch Profiler allows you to create a complete profile over a wide range of time.

-For an introduction to the Profiler and Profiler concepts, see the [Profiler README](../metron-profiler/README.md).
+For an introduction to the Profiler, see the [Profiler README](../metron-profiler-common/README.md).

 ## Getting Started

 1. Create a profile definition by editing `$METRON_HOME/config/zookeeper/profiler.json` as follows.